iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___1.6/report.md

 <img src="5_star_reviews_wordcloud.png" alt="net.hscni.covid19ni 5 reviews"/>
 </p>

+> I don't live in NI, and I don't have any covid symptoms but I was curious to see how this app worked, so I used an NI postcode and 'role-played'.
+This is great; clear and concise, with efficient links through to local health service info.
+We could definitely benefit from an app like this in mainland UK.
+Hats off to the developers!
+To those giving 1 star reviews, I note many of you do not live in NI & did not notice that the app was, therefore, not designed for you!!!<br> :date: __2020-05-27 19:31:24__

 > 🌍🌎🌏😷<br> :date: __2020-05-20 18:53:50__

 > This app got its rating destroyed by people across the water, therefore, the HSC deserve as many 5 star ratings as possible.<br> :date: __2020-05-14 06:12:38__